 - Investigators are encouraged to consult with the Attending Veterinarian for questions regarding protocol design, and the IACUC Administrator for questions regarding IACUC submission processes.

-Refer to the “Meeting & Deadlines” for IACUC submission calendar deadlines.
-Animal protocols are reviewed annually and undergo a triennial (de novo) review every three years.
+Refer to the “Meeting & Submission Deadlines Dates” for IACUC submission calendar deadlines.
+Animal protocols undergo continuing review and a triennial (de novo) review every three years.

 Animal research activities can commence.
 Only the research activities and animal manipulations described in the approved protocol should be conducted; if any proposed changes are planned an amendment/modification must be submitted for IACUC review and approval.
 The investigator needs to add reminder of the annual review and triennial review submission dates on his/her calendar to avoid delay in approval.